settlin/meteor-monorepo/packages/vermongo/README.md

 ```

 A new collection *"mycollection.vermongo"* will be created for each versioned collection and will store old document versions.
+You can change the name of the collection by passing a `collectionName` option to the vermongo function.

 A collection helper *"versions"* is created to access old versions of the document.